DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models: Discussion

-In summary, DecNefLab introduces a flexible, transparent, and task-agnostic framework for DecNef simulation that bridges cognitive-level modeling and empirical neurofeedback research.
+In summary, DecNefSimulator introduces a flexible, transparent, and task-flexible framework for DecNef simulation that bridges cognitive-level modeling of semantic category induction and empirical neurofeedback research.
 By revealing the full trajectory of learning and allowing causal inspection of the relationship between the feedback and the cognitive state, it provides an unprecedented opportunity to refine DecNef methodology.
-We envision DecNefLab as both a tool for methodological innovation and a conceptual bridge toward more reproducible, interpretable, and causally grounded DecNef research.\\
+We envision DecNefSimulator as both a tool for methodological innovation and a conceptual bridge toward more reproducible, interpretable, and causally grounded DecNef research.